hwkoene/soap/README.md

 ## Limitations
 1. All objects are kept in memory.
+    - When an object is deleted, it is not directly removed from memory because other objects may still have a reference to it.
 2. Currently, only `datetime` and `Path` objects are transcoded besides the builtins.

 ## Next steps